 Sometimes the Church Band rehearses in All Saints if not using the Parish Hall.
 In the past the church handbell ringers have rehearsed in All Saints.
 The SMSG Church Choir rehearses in All Saints ahead of singing for a Christmas service at the church.

-Aerial photo of All Saints Calverton (Google maps) Calverton Fete and All Saints Flower festival
+Calverton Fete and All Saints Flower festival

 Church